ZYY0844/radarODE-MTL/README.md

 ## Dataset Download
 Please refer to [MMECG Dataset](https://github.com/jinbochen0823/RCG2ECG) for the Dataset downloading.

-### Run a Model
+## Run the Model
 You can find the arguments and settings in.

 ```shell
 radarODE-MTL/Projects/radarODE_plus/main.py
 ```

-More details on the available MTL Architectures, Optimization Strategies, Dataset please refer to [LibMTL](https://github.com/median-research-group/LibMTL).
+More details on the available MTL Architectures, Optimization Strategies and Datasets please refer to [LibMTL](https://github.com/median-research-group/LibMTL).
 <!-- ## Contributor

 ``LibMTL`` is developed and maintained by [Baijiong Lin](https://baijiong-lin.github.io). -->